pants64DS/SM64DS-ASM-Reference/README.md

   ```
   Name mangling scheme follows the Itanium ABI, used by e.g. GCC but not MSVC.
   All C symbols must be referenced with `extern "C"` when compiled with a C++ compiler.
   This file does **NOT** contain constants.
 This is important since this may inflict linker errors.
-  Additionally, debuggers which offer symbol name display (like no$gba) could treat constants as real symbols, creating confusion for the user.
   As a rule of thumb, this file should only contain address locations.